chatwoot/docs/development/project-setup/email-channel-setup.md

 #### Sendgrid

 You can send out emails only from a verified email address in SendGrid.
+For sending emails from wildcard domain, do verification at domain level instead of individual email.